cnorm35/bridgetown-blog/src/_posts/deploy_action_mailbox_with_postmark.md

 />
 </div>

-If you're not seeing that, you know that there's an issuse connecting your Rails app and Postmark so gives you a good idea of where to look too (check your rails logs to see if the request is hitting your server and if so, if there's anything obvious happening)
+If you're not seeing that, you know that there's an issue connecting your Rails app and Postmark so gives you a good idea of where to look too (check your rails logs to see if the request is hitting your server and if so, if there's anything obvious happening)